SSCE Frequently Asked QuestionsAnswers to frequently asked questions about the State Seal of Civic Engagement (SSCE).

 LEAs should order the insignia at least four weeks before they are needed.

-The CDE will post the online SSCE Insignia Request Form in spring 2021 for LEAs to use for the 2020–21 school year.
+The CDE will post an updated online SSCE Insignia Request Form for each school year.

 Who can order insignias from the CDE?

 A representative from the LEA will complete the online SSCE Insignia Request Form.
 The representative’s signature will certify that the LEA has adopted local programming that fulfills the statewide criteria, and that insignias will be awarded to students who have met that criteria.
 The CDE will then mail insignias to the LEA representative, who will be responsible for affixing the insignias.

 How do students order insignia if their LEA has not yet adopted programming to support attainment of the SSCE?